 Pachyaena and Mesonyx

-Pachyaena ossifraga (YPM 14708) is a mesonychid collected in 1947 from the Willwood Formation in Wyoming, dated to about 53 Ma.
+Pachyaena ossifraga (YPM VPPU 14708) is a mesonychid collected in 1947 from the Willwood Formation in Wyoming, dated to about 53 Ma.
 Its body size was estimated as about 65 kg (Zhou, Sanders, & Gingerich, 1992).
 Its endocast is illustrated in Fig. S9C.
-The endocast of Mesonyx obtusidens (FMNH 57139) was copied by Radinsky from YPM 13141 (Radinsky, 1976a).
+The endocast of Mesonyx obtusidens (FMNH PM 57139) was copied by Radinsky from YPM VP 13141 (Radinsky, 1976a).
 Only about half of the brain+matrix was present, and I removed excess matrix when preparing its digital image (Fig. S9D).
 A dramatic evolutionary development in the brain of mesonychids is evident in comparing the M. obtusidens endocast with the earlier mesonychid, Pachyaena ossifraga (Zhou et al., 1992).
 The Pachyaena endocast length = 9.2 cm, while the Mesonyx endocast length = 8.2 cm.
 Note the poorly defined olfactory tracts and bulbs in the older specimen and their complete absence in the later one.